The World’s Most Valuable (Prized) Gemstones

 Musgravite

-Valued at nearly $35,000 per carat, musgravite ranges in color from translucent olive green to a greyish purple and is desired for its brilliance and sparkle.
-It’s also quite durable, with a Mohs hardness of 8 to 8.5.
+Valued at approximately $35,000 per carat, musgravite ranges in color from translucent olive green to a greyish purple and is admired for its brilliance, sparkle, and 8 to 8.5 Mohs hardness durability.
 High-quality natural musgravite can rival the value of diamonds and other precious high-value gemstones.
-However, lab-grown musgravite tends to be more affordable.

 Red Beryl